-The MSc in Oil and Gas Enterprise Management (formerly MSc in Hydrocarbon Management) provides a broad training in oil industry matters; especially those pertaining to how relatively small oil companies can work with National Oil Companies (NOCs) and energy ministries to better exploit their hydrocarbon resources.
+The MSc in Oil and Gas Enterprise Management provides a broad training in oil industry matters; especially those pertaining to how relatively small oil companies can work with National Oil Companies (NOCs) and energy ministries to better exploit their hydrocarbon resources.
 In this respect training in commercialisation, economics and law will be important, as will an understanding of how science and technology can be applied at the cutting edge to improve hydrocarbon exploration success and recovery.

 The course aims to develop the conceptual and empirical knowledge, analytical skills and understanding of the business development process in the oil and gas industry.
 The MSc encompasses modules in the latest technology in geology, geophysical disciplines and Engineering disciplines.
 It also includes entrepreneurship, negotiating and presentation skills, petroleum economics, accountancy, safety engineering and environmental sciences.
 The emphasis is on practical application of studies, lateral thinking and management techniques.
 The first term covers science and technology issues of hydrocarbon commercialisation, and the second term focuses on business, law, politics and economics.